xiao-guangv/BHA2022/about/index.md

 Hi, I'm Misa Haneda based in Tokyo.

-I'm interested in exploring the range of possibilities of how human can be.
+I'm interested in relativizing the norm and the idealized image like "this is the way it should be" and "this is the fascinating way to live" in today's society, and exploring other ways of being and possibilities.

 I like to learn about human history (I’m a big fan of [COTEN radio](https://open.spotify.com/show/3qiAapMhh8UgWVfDWTSq2f?si=1a8be6a209424bd9) that podcast on Spotify) and read science fiction novel (I like [“The left hand of darkness”](https://www.amazon.co.jp/Left-Hand-Darkness-Remembering-Tomorrow/dp/0441478123) written by Ursula K Le Guin) to know how human are in different environments than we do now.